testcookbook/testcookbook.github.io/book/web_testing/ruby/cucumber-ruby-watir-selenium.markdown

 </div>

 Now try running one more time.
 This time you should see some errors.
 We need to build us some small hooks that will take care of setup and teardown of the browser.
 Lets make a new file in the support directory called 'hooks.rb'.

 <div class="w3-card">
     <header class="w3-container w3-blue">
-      <h4>hooks.rb</h4>
+    {% include fileIcon.html %}
+      hooks.rb
     </header>

     <div class="w3-container">
 {% highlight ruby %}
 Before do
   @browser = Watir::Browser.new
 end